SharePoint/sp-dev-docs/docs/spfx/extensions/get-started/serving-your-extension-from-sharepoint.md

 Congratulations, you have deployed an extension to a modern SharePoint page from the app catalog!
 You can continue building out your Hello World extension in the next topic, [Host extension from Office 365 CDN (Hello World part 4)](./hosting-extension-from-office365-cdn.md), where you will learn how to deploy and load the extension assets from a CDN instead of from localhost.

 > [!NOTE]
-> If you find an issue in the documentation or in the SharePoint Framework, please report that to SharePoint engineering using the [issue list at sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues).
-Thanks for your input advance.
+> If you find an issue in the documentation or in the SharePoint Framework, report that to SharePoint engineering by using the [issue list at the sp-dev-docs repository](https://github.com/SharePoint/sp-dev-docs/issues).
+Thanks for your input in advance.